-

 Or what is there, under the sea?

-In the fall we‘ve got anxious to see our familiar fishes.
+In the fall, we got anxious to see our familiar fishes on the Maldives.

-There are plenty of beautiful tropical islands, but only a few of them proposed manta and sharks trip to their visitors.
-One of them – Vilamendhoo Island Resort!
+The Indian Ocean has plenty of beautiful tropical islands, but only a few of them offer “manta and shark trips” to their visitors.
+One of them is Vilamendhoo Island Resort.

 Vilamendhoo Island